The problem

 User research

-Users needed more frequent engagement opportunities beyond the lottery draws to maintain interest
+Users needed more frequent engagement opportunities beyond the lottery draws to maintain interest.

-There was a strong correlation between instant gratification and user satisfaction
+There was a strong correlation between instant gratification and user satisfaction.

 The solution

-Lo-fi Wireframes
+Wireframes

 I decided to work with Brad Frost solution: Atomic Design.
 This approach divides design components into 5 different categories: atoms, molecules, organisms, templates, and pages.